Mathematics

 In Year 7, we check and widen understanding of concepts from Key Stage 2, apply them to a range of new scenarios – for example, some students are invited to investigate the sum of an infinite series of fractions – and introduce a handful of new concepts, such as multi-base arithmetic.

-In Year 8, we continue to develop understanding of basic concepts (especially proportional reasoning) and their application to problems, while introducing a growing number of new concepts, such as using algebra to describe patterns of coordinates.
+In Year 8, we continue to develop the understanding of basic concepts (especially proportional reasoning) and their application to problems, while introducing a growing number of new concepts, such as using algebra to describe patterns of coordinates.

 In Year 9, we use students’ now-deepened knowledge as a platform to work on more challenging problem solving and to place emphasis on the importance of conjecture in mathematics.
 We also start to build understanding of some of the major ideas that will be at the heart of GCSE mathematics, such as trigonometry and Pythagoras’ theorem.